-The success of our oversight regime relies on our ability to understand the activities of the intelligence agencies and to ask the right questions to assess issues that might have an impact on the legality and propriety of those activities.
-Technological change and advancement, and their impact on agency operations, remain a challenge for the Office.
-We must be aware of the opportunities and risks that technology presents for the activities of the agencies and our own oversight approach.
+The success of our oversight regime relies on our ability to understand the activities of the intelligence agencies and to ask the right questions to assess issues that might impact the legality and propriety of those activities.
+Technological change and advancement, and their impact on agency operations, remain a challenge for the office.
+We must be aware of the opportunities and risks technology presents for the activities of the agencies and our own oversight approach.
 We are committed to understanding and addressing the impact of technology by using new and dynamic initiatives and approaches to ensure our oversight activities remain effective and efficient.